-A study in 2019 by CherryDigital.co, based on 4 years of data found that the optimum day and time to send a press release in Florida is 10.12am or 2.14pm on a Wednesday.
+A study in 2019 by CherryDigital.co, based on 4 years of data found that the optimum day and time to send a public relations campaigns and press release in Florida is 10.12am or 2.14pm on a Wednesday.

 Below is a list of the most influential publications in Florida:

 The Tampa Bay Times, previously named the St. Petersburg Times has won twelve Pulitzer Prizes since 1964, and in 2009, won two in a single year for the first time in its history, one of which was for its PolitiFact project.

 The Sun Sentinel is the main daily newspaper of Fort Lauderdale, Florida, as well as surrounding Broward County and southern Palm Beach County.
 Owned by Tribune Publishing, it circulates all throughout the three counties that comprise South Florida.
 It is the largest-circulation newspaper in the area.

 Founded in 1876, The Orlando Sentinel is the main daily newspaper circulation in Orlando, Florida.
 Part of the Tribune Publishing Company, the publication has also been awarded a Pulitzer Prize for its journalism.

 Since its inception in 1903, the Miami Herald has won 22 Pulitzer Prizes.
 It is part of the Miami Herald Media Company (MHMC) and serves news, information and advertising solutions to the diverse South Florida region - the 15th largest market in the US with 4.8 million residents and counting.

 The Palm Beach Post was founded in 1916 and serves Palm Beach County and the Treasure Coast in South Florida.
 As of 2019, the circulation of the newspaper is 45,478.
 The publication is currently owned by mass media holding company, Gannett - the largest US newspaper publisher measured by total circulation.